How to Convert Excel ASCII to Char

 Things to Remember

-• Excel CHAR function results in an #VALUE error whenever:
+• The Excel CHAR function returns #VALUE error when:

 • The outcome of the function is String/Text.

-• Characters for numbers greater than 255, use the UNICHAR function.
+• For numbers greater than 255, use the UNICHAR function.

 Download Excel Workbook